Madan6364/AI-Resume-Analyzer/README.md

 │   └── style.css
 │
 ├── requirements.txt
-├── README.md
-└── render.yaml
+└── README.md

 #### How It Works
 User uploads a resume (PDF file)
 The system extracts text from the PDF
-NLP is used to detect skills and important resume sections ATS score is calculated based on:
+NLP is used to detect skills in the resume
-Skills match

-#### Professional summary
-Projects
-Experience
-Education
-Resume structure
+Resume sections are identified
-The result is displayed with:
-ATS Score
-Skills Found
-Missing Skills
+ATS score is generated based on the analysis
+Results are displayed to the user

-#### Installation and Running the Project
+#### How to Run the Project
-Step 1: Clone the repository
 git clone https://github.com/your-username/ai-resume-analyzer.git
 cd ai-resume-analyzer
-Step 2: Install dependencies
-pip install -r requirements.txt
-Step 3: Download spaCy model
-python -m spacy download en_core_web_sm
-Step 4: Run the project
-python -m uvicorn app.main:app --reload
+pip install -r requirements.txt python -m spacy download en_core_web_sm python -m uvicorn app.main:app --reload

-Open this in your browser:
+Open in browser:
 http://127.0.0.1:8000
-Sample Output

-#### The system will show:
-ATS Score (out of 100)
-Skills detected in the resume
-Missing skills to improve the resume
-Real-World Use Case
+#### Real-World Use Case

-#### This project helps:
-Students improve their resumes
-Job seekers understand ATS systems
-Beginners learn how NLP works in real applications Recruiters quickly analyze resumes
+This project can be used by students and job seekers to check how their resume performs in an ATS (Applicant Tracking System).
+It helps users understand whether their resume contains the required skills and important sections such as projects, education, and experience.
+This system can also help freshers improve their resumes before applying for jobs or internships.

 #### Future Improvements
-Resume vs Job Description matching
+Add resume vs job description matching
-Better skill ranking (beginner / intermediate / advanced) Dashboard with graphs
-Multiple resume analysis
-Resume improvement suggestions
+Improve skill detection using advanced NLP models
+Add support for multiple resume formats (DOCX, TXT) Provide better resume improvement suggestions
+Deploy the project on cloud for public access
+Improve ATS scoring logic to match real industry tools